abinit/abinit/doc/tutorial/eph_intro.md

 of the KS states for each $\kk$-point in the IBZ.
 For instance, the computation of mobilities in semiconductors require the knowledge of the KS states whose energy is slight above (below) the CMB (VBM), let's say ~0.2 eV.
-In metals, only states close the Fermi level are needed to compute superconducting properties with the standard formalism.
+In metals, only states close to the Fermi level are needed to compute superconducting properties with the standard formalism.
-In other words, several EPH calculations in which delta functions are involved require extremely dense BZ meshes to converge but as a matter of fact only a **relatively small fraction of the BZ compatible with energy and crystalline-momentum convervation is nededed**.
+In other words, several EPH calculations in which delta functions are involved require extremely dense BZ meshes to converge but as a matter of fact only a **relatively small fraction of the BZ compatible with energy and crystalline-momentum conservation is nededed**.

 At this point a question naturally arises: can we avoid the NSCF computation of $\kk$-points that are supposed to give negligible contribution to the final physical results?